 (1) Among those who joined Williams, in his first settlement of Providence in the spring of 1636, were William Harris, John Smith, Joshua Verin, Thomas Angell and Francis Wicks.
 These, with Williams, composed the first settlers of Providence.-Annals of Providence, pp. 20-21.
-(2) Tradition says Thomas Angell and Francis Wicks were minors, and this William doed of 1699 is the reason why their names were not mentioned in Williams' deed of 1638, dence, do promise to subject ourselves in active and passive obedience to all such orders or agreements as shall be made for publick good of the body in an orderly way, by the major consent of the present inhabitants, masters of families-incorporated together in a town fellowship, and others whom they shall admit unto them, only in civil things."
+(2) Tradition says Thomas Angell and Francis Wicks were minors, and this is the reason why their names were not mentioned in Williams' deed of 1638, though they received their lots like the others. - Annals of Providence, p.
+39.

-(3) On the 14th page Colonial Records, Vol. 1, we find the interesting article they first instituted as a rule of government, viz: "We whose names are here-under, desirous to inhabit in the town of Provi-
+(3) On the 14th page Colonial Records, Vol. 1, we find the interesting article they first instituted as a rule of government, viz: